 - Loss of layers of skin

-- Sometimes painless (Pain may be caused by patches of the 1st and 2nd degree burns which often surround the 3rd degree burns)
+- Sometimes painless (Pain may be caused by patches of the 1st and 2nd-degree burns which often surround the 3rd-degree burns)

 - Skin is leathery and dry

-Third degree burns often require hospitalization and numerous surgeries that could go on for months.
+Third-degree burns often require hospitalization and numerous surgeries that could go on for months.
 Initial treatment involves the removal of dead tissue and skin from the areas of the body that have been burned.
-Medical professionals then use skin grafts from parts of the body that have been unharmed to cover the burn areas.
+Medical professionals then use skin grafts from parts of the body that have been unharmed to cover the burnt areas.
 This invasive process involves the surgical removal of healthy skin, which is placed on top of the burns to initiate a quicker recovery.
 Unfortunately, even with these methods involves risk.
-Some patients experience loss of sensation or bleeding, while infection is one of the leading concerns.
+Some patients experience loss of sensation or bleeding, while the infection is one of the leading concerns.
 According to Medscape, over 61% of burn-related fatalities are result from infected wounds.